Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 **Note: Some code will be omitted or simplified where relevant for brevities sake.
 Please see the repo for a full understanding.**

-[Appshell, database, basics of styling/callbacks/components]

 ### Boilerplate

 The first thing we want to do is create the basic boilerplate for Dash to run.

 ### Appshell